TempeHS/2025SE-Roman.L-StudyPlus/.workingdocuments/agile_artifacts.md

 ## Sprint Review (Focus on project management)

-- Demonstrated the new dashboard features

 ### What challenges did you have

-- Having troubles with my strict CSP, heatmap was not working
+- Having troubles with my strict CSP

+- Heatmap was not working due to how data was fetched

-- Poor documentation
+- Poor documentation in code

 ### What did you do well

-- Communicating with client
+- Communicating with the client

+- Demonstrated the new dashboard features

 ### What will you do differently next time